Claiming Payments under the Security of Payment Act (SOP Act) for Building and Construction

 Process and Time Lines for Adjudication

-It must be stressed that time is of the essence for making adjudication claims and the time limits applicable under the SOPA are incredibly strict.
+It must be stressed that time is of the essence for making adjudication claims and the time limits applicable under the SOP Act are incredibly strict.
 There have been cases where parties’ documents were inadmissible because they were submitted late by mere minutes.
 You can refer to the Building and Construction Authority’s flowchart here.

 Construction contracts